Age 25 weeks measurements

 Note that this homemade diet is not organically sourced, but at least it is fresh REAL foods bought from budget supermarkets.

 Here I want to find out which dessert my puppy likes more, pear or banana?

-Speaking of feeding: Our GSD subscriber database shows that most obese GSDs are being raised in the USA.
-But even from locals here I've heard quite a bit: "He's skinny!".
-In case you also think so, take note of what I am replying in this next footage here (it also gives insight in my incredible language skill):
+In case you also think so, take note of what I am replying in this next footage here - which also gives insight in my incredible language skill:

 If ever you appreciate the immense work to maintain this uniquely helpful house, feel free to donate a meal.

 As .ORG we depend on your (rare!) donations: however small it helps, THANKS SO MUCH!